 So what kind of leader are you now, and what kind of leader would you like to be?
 What kind of impact do you have now, and what kind of impact would make you not only proud of your self, but instil in others the right sense of trust to be able to follow where you lead?

-1. Not listening and always opposing what others think or say.
+1. Not listening and mostly opposing what others think or say.

-2. The judgemental attitude and arrogant belief that you know everything and hence always have the answer yourself
+2. Believing that you know everything, believing always have the right answer yourself

-3. Avoiding responsibility and blaming others when things don’t work out as you believed they should.
+3. Avoiding responsibility and blaming others when things don’t work out as you believe they should.

-4. Treating people in an arrogant and aggressive way when things don’t go your way
+4. Treating people in an arrogant and aggressive manner when things don’t go your way

-5. Focusing on control and manipulation to force people to do your bidding
+5. Focusing on control and manipulation to get people to do what you want

-6. Use power and competitiveness to get your way and what you want, and with which you can dehumanise people and stay in control.
+6. Using power and competitiveness to achieve your goals & have your way, and dehumanising people to stay in control.

 7. 7.
 Lacking vision, or confusing a target with a vision